Does My Health Insurance Cover Dental Care?

 That said, a handful of state Medicaid programs go the extra mile and cover enrollees' crowns and root canals as well as their cleanings, fillings, and extractions.

-Given that, the dental coverage some Medicaid programs provide adult enrollees isn't always as great as it seems on paper--even if that coverage usually is free.
+Given that, the dental coverage some Medicaid programs provide adult enrollees isn't always as great as it seems, even if that coverage usually is free.

 If you have kids, though, Medicaid should help take care of their teeth no matter which state you call home.
 The same is true of the related Children's Health Insurance Program (CHIP).